 Figure 1.2: An Example for an ROC curve.
 It was plotted from a generated dataset with 1000 positive and negative entries respectively, being ”scored” using a log normal distribution with different expected values.
 Calculations were done by the pseudoROC function as described in 2.1.

-(a) This pseudo ROC was generated (b) This pseudo ROC is generated from from the same generated dataset as was the realistic dataset described in 2, using used for the ROC curve in 1.2. the given NuXL-score.
+(a) This pseudo ROC was generated (b) This pseudo ROC is generated from the same generated dataset as was the realistic dataset described in 2, used for the ROC curve in 1.2. based on the NuXL-score.

-Figure 1.3: Examples for pseudo ROC curves, plotted using the function pseudoROC as described in 2.1.
+Figure 1.3: pseudo ROC curves, plotted using the function pseudoROC as described in 2.1.

 same as their ROC counterparts: The q-value of a certain PSM, being related to the FDR, is the (estimated!) portion of wrongly accepted PSMs out of every positively classified PSM, when using the PSMs score as threshold.
 The false positive rate on the other hand would be the percentage of wrongly accepted PSMs out of every wrong PSM in the whole dataset.
 With Y being the number of PSMs accepted by the classifier and n the number of false entries according to the ground truth, as in Fawcett [7], this can be written as: